-Members will not bring the Council into disrepute.
+Members will not bring the Board or Council into disrepute.

 Member are trusted to make decisions on behalf of their communities and as such their actions and behaviours are subject to greater scrutiny than other citizens.
-Members' actions also reflect on the local authority as well as themselves and can serve to either boost or erode public confidence in both.
+Members' actions also reflect on the Board and Council, as well as themselves, and can serve to either boost or erode public confidence.

-Behaviours that might bring a local authority into disrepute, and diminish its ability to fulfil its statutory role, include behaviours that are dishonest and/or deceitful.
-Adhering to this Code does not in any way limit a member's ability to hold the Council and fellow members to account or constructively challenge and express concerns about decisions and processes undertaken by the Council.
+Behaviours that might bring a Board into disrepute, and diminish its ability to fulfil its statutory role, include behaviours that are dishonest and/or deceitful.
+Adhering to this Code does not in any way limit a member's ability to hold the Board and fellow members to account or constructively challenge and express concerns about decisions and processes undertaken by the Board.